Elly Beinhorn: Long-distance flights

 Long-distance flying was her real passion and in 1931 she seized the opportunity to fly to Portuguese Guinea (now Guinea-Bissau) West Africa on a scientific expedition.
 On the return journey, engine failure resulted in a crash-landing in the Sahara.
 With the help of nomadic Tuareg tribesmen, Beinhorn joined a camel caravan to Timbuktu.
 She subsequently returned to the crash site to recover parts of the plane.
 Word of her plight reached the French authorities and they sent a military two-seater plane to collect her.

 In April 1931, fully recovered, she flew back to Berlin to a warm reception from the crowds.
 Soon after this, she embarked on another flight, but her Klemm monoplane developed mechanical problems near Bushire, Persia.
 She found Moye Stephens. another pilot, in Bushire, who helped her fix the Klemm.
 Stephens and travel-adventure writer Richard Halliburton were flying around the world in a Stearman C-3B biplane that they called the "Flying Carpet".
 She accompanied them on part of their flight, including the trip to Mount Everest.
 She flew on to Bali, and eventually Australia.
 In the process, she became the second woman to fly solo from Europe to Australia, after Amy Johnson.
 The foreword of her book, Flying Girl (1935), was written by Richard Halliburton (whose English publisher, as hers, was Geoffrey Bles); it includes a photo of Stephens repairing her plane.
 Barbara H. Schultz' Flying Carpets, Flying Wings – The Biography of Moye Stephens (2011) contains Stephens' own account of their meeting which was first introduced in Halliburton's bestselling The Flying Carpet (1932).

 Having landed in Darwin, Northern Territory of Australia, she continued to Sydney, arriving in March 1932.
 Her plane was dismantled and shipped to New Zealand, then Panama where it was reassembled.
 There she resumed her flight, following the western coast of South America.
 She was presented with a medal in Peru.
 An ill-advised trip across the Andes followed.
 The plane was dismantled once more in Brazil and shipped to Germany.
 Beinhorn arrived in Berlin in June 1932.

-Now famous but with a debt of 15,000 marks or more, she was pleasantly surprised to be awarded the Hindenburg Cup, 10,000 marks and several other monetary awards from the German aeronautical industry which enabled her to continue her career.
+Now famous but with a debt of 15,000 marks or more, she was surprised to be awarded the Hindenburg Cup, worth 10,000 marks, and several other monetary awards from the German aeronautical industry which enabled her to continue her career.
 She continued to write articles and sell photographs of her travels to raise funds.

 Free of debt, she departed for Africa in a Heinkel He 71, flying along the east coast, then back via the west coast.

 The following year, Beinhorn shipped the plane to Panama, then flew through Mexico and California before crossing the United States to Washington DC and Miami.
 She and the plane returned to Germany by ship, arriving in January 1935.